traefik/traefik/docs/user-guide/examples.md

 This configuration allows generating a Let's Encrypt certificate during the first HTTPS request on a new domain.

+!!! note
-**Note** : This option simplifies the configuration but :
+    This option simplifies the configuration but :

     * TLS handshakes will be slow when requesting a hostname certificate for the first time, this can leads to DDoS attacks.
-* Let's Encrypt have rate limiting: https://letsencrypt.org/docs/rate-limits That's why, it's better to use the `onHostRule` optin if possible.
+    * Let's Encrypt have rate limiting: https://letsencrypt.org/docs/rate-limits

+    That's why, it's better to use the `onHostRule` optin if possible.

 ### DNS challenge